rancher/docs/content/k3s/latest/en/backup-restore/_index.md

   --s3-secret-key=<S3-SECRET-KEY>
 ```

-To perform an on-demand etcd snapshot restore from S3:
+To perform an on-demand etcd snapshot restore from S3, first make sure that K3s isn't running.
+Then run the following commands:

 ```
 k3s server \